MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-saphana-tutorial.md

 If you need to create a user manually, take the following steps:

 >[!NOTE]
 >You can change the external authentication that the user uses.
-You can authenticate with an external system such as Kerberos.
+They can authenticate with an external system such as Kerberos.
 For detailed information about external identities, contact your [domain administrator](https://cloudplatform.sap.com/contact.html).

 1. Open the [SAP HANA Studio](https://help.sap.com/viewer/a2a49126a5c546a9864aae22c05c3d0e/2.0.01/en-us) as an administrator, and then enable the DB-User for SAML SSO.